Architecture & Security

 End-to-End Encryption

+Secrets are encrypted on your machine and can only be decrypted by team members with private keys.
+The backend cannot decrypt your secrets even if compromised.
 We store encrypted secrets so your team can sync them, but we can't decrypt them.
 We know who's on your team and when they accessed the system — but we can't read any secret values, even if we wanted to.

 Offline-First